mrxk/vim-jira/README.markdown

 * `:JiraHistory`: Display the list of Jira queries performed in the current Vim session.
 * `:JiraConfigure`: Prompt for Jira server, username, and password.

-In list view, the <cr> key is mapped to display the issue in the current cursor line.
+In list view, the &lt;cr&gt; key is mapped to display the issue in the current cursor line.

-In history view, the <cr> key will re-execute the query in the current cursor line.
+In history view, the &lt;cr&gt; key will re-execute the query in the current cursor line.
 Note that the history view is editable.
 The value of the current line will be used as the query.

-In issue view, the <cr> key is mapped to display the issue under the cursor.
+In issue view, the &lt;cr&gt; key is mapped to display the issue under the cursor.

 ## Highlighting